 In this new eArticle and new 5-article bundle, Coach John Hughes provides a range of targeted advice to make you a better cyclist.
-From the six success factors to cycling improvement (in his new eArticle) to getting the most out of your training, to maximizing your use of intensity for performance improvement, to optimizing your recovery, to nutritional insights into how the pros eat and hydrate.
+From the six success factors to cycling improvement (in How to Become a Better Cyclist) to getting the most out of your training, to maximizing your use of intensity for performance improvement, to optimizing your recovery, to nutritional insights into how the pros eat and hydrate.
 Each one of these eArticles is terrific on its own merits; together, they make an indispensable set.
-The new bundle totals 140 pages and is available at the special price of $15.96; the Premium Member bundle price of only $13.57 is a savings of $11.38 off the full price!
+The new Better Cyclist bundle totals 140 pages and is available at the special price of $15.96; the Premium Member bundle price of only $13.57 is a savings of $11.38 off the full price!
 Non-Premiums save $8.99 off the cover price vs. purchasing all 5 articles individually.

 Editor's Note: Some time ago, a Premium Member wrote in to ask if we could update an article we ran in which a couple of us on the RBR Crew provided a quick rundown of our favorite tires, and why we liked them.
 It was an excellent idea.
 So good, in fact, that I immediately decided to make it a regular feature – providing a rundown from RBR Contributors on our favorites across the spectrum of components, nutrition, clothing, accessories, you name it.
 Today we discuss our groupsets and gearing.
 (Here's a link to the gamut of RBR Favorites.)